MoinulHossainNabil/example-blog/README.md

 Then visit `http://localhost:3000` to view the full app.

 You can also run the the app on `http://localhost:8000`.
-But you will only find Login and Registration functionality based on Django Views.
+But you will only find Login and Registration functionality based on Django Views including Jsonholder post and details.

 On the other hands, on `http://localhost:3000` the full app can viewed with the integration of Django Rest Framework and Reactjs where you will find the features listed below: